-The below is a full transcript of a Podcast episode I recently recorded with Joseph Jacks, the founder and general partner at OSS Capital.
+The below is a full, machine-generated transcript of a Podcast episode I recently recorded with Joseph Jacks, the founder and general partner at OSS Capital.
 You can listen to the podcast on Youtube, Apple Podcast, Stitcher or wherever you get your podcasts.

 Hello and welcome to another episode of Sand Hill Road, the show where I talk about early stage startups, venture capital and technology.
 And today I’m really excited to be joined by Joseph Jacks, who’s the founder and general partner of OSS capital, which is a venture capital firm, which has a thesis specifically around commercial open source software companies.
 And unless you’ve been living under a rock, you must know that commercial open source companies are on fire.
 Last year, they’ve been killing it, with four billion dollar exits.
 Github with their USD 7.5bn exit to Microsoft, MuleSoft exiting (for a second time) to Salesforce, Suse being acquired for USD 2.5bn by EQT, Magento being acquired by Adobe for USD 1.7bn.
 So this space has really been on fire.
 But interestingly enough, until now, you didn’t have a venture capital firm, which was really specifically focusing on open source software projects.
 Obviously, you have traditional VC funds, like a16z, Benchmark, Amplify, Redpoint or Index, investing heavily in this space.
 But until now, you didn’t have a dedicated firm that was exclusively investing in commercial open source software companies.
 And that’s why I’m so excited to be joined by Joseph Jacks today.
 So let’s dig right in.